watalabo/WiPiCap/README.md

 `sudo tcpdump -i wlan0mon -w output.pcap`

-## How to use pcap2csv.sh?
+## How to use pcap_to_csv.sh?

 Let your pcap file is `example.pcap`.
 Then, run the following:

 `sh pcap2csv.sh example`

-then you'll see `example.csv` is created.
+You'll see `example.csv` is created.
 Basically, you need not to edit the csv file.

 ## How to use csi_extractor.py?